 Keto Friendly Sugar Substitutes

-And my favorite way to replace sugar in recipes is by using Swerve.
+And my favorite way to replace sugar in this keto Russin tea cakes recipe, and all keto recipes, is by using Swerve.

 The reason I like to use Swerve is that it measures cup for cup like sugar.